Print full article

-Neural tube defects (NTDs) are a group of disorders that arise early in fetal development and can cause life-long complications of varying severity.
-During the first 3-4 weeks of development, specific cells in an embryo curl up and their edges fuse together to form a narrow tube that becomes the foundation of the spinal cord, brain, and the bone and tissues that surround it.
+Neural tube defects (NTDs) are a group of disorders that arise early in fetal development, involving the spine and head that can cause lifelong complications of varying severity.
+During the first 3-4 weeks of development, specific cells in an embryo curl up and their edges fuse together to form a narrow tube that becomes the spinal cord, brain, and the bone and tissues that surround it.
 This neural tube fusing process usually is complete by 28 days of gestation – before many women even know that they are pregnant.
 If the tube does not close properly along its entire length, then a NTD will form at the open location.

-Spina bifida, also called spinal dysraphism, is the most common type of NTD.
-According to the Australian Spina Bifida and Hydrocephalus Association, spina bifida affects about 1 in 1600 pregnancies in Australia.
+Spina bifida is the most common type of NTD.
 It occurs when the neural tube does not close completely somewhere along the spine.
 Symptoms vary from person to person and can change over time.
 They tend to occur below the defect and may range from few or none, to partial or total lower body weakness, loss of feeling, or paralysis.
 Complications will also vary.
-About 80%-90% of people with severe spina bifida will have hydrocephalus and 90% of these will need surgery to insert a shunt shortly after birth.
+About 80-90% of people with severe spina bifida will have hydrocephalus and 90% of these will need surgery to insert a shunt shortly after birth.
 Many children who have hydrocephalus will have some learning disabilities.
 Physical complications may include Chiari malformation or hydrocephalus (see Types) gastrointestinal disorders, urinary and bowel dysfunction, obesity, depression, tendonitis, and an increased tendency towards latex allergies.